 - The Matrix Revolutions.
 The Kid is only 16 years old but joins the Corps to fight the Machines.
 Captain Mifune tells him he can't serve because the minimum age is 18, but relents when the Kid points out that the Machines won't care how old he is, they'll kill him whether he fights them or not.

-- Played with in the Elenium.
+- Elenium: Played with.
 Sparhawk told a young knight to guard Sephrenia, but agreed to let him take part in the battle (his first) when Sephrenia said she didn't need a guard.
 The knight was then killed by Adus.

-- Lampshaded, deconstructed, and reconstructed again in a short succession in book one of Reflections of Eterna: a young officer under First Marshall Roque Alva's command is eager to take on the enemy and eventually defies his orders to give battle.
+- Reflections of Eterna: Lampshaded, deconstructed, and reconstructed again in a short succession in book one.
+A young officer under First Marshall Roque Alva's command is eager to take on the enemy and eventually defies his orders to give battle.
 The attack goes bad, so Alva brings his troops to flank and rout the enemy, saving the young officer, only to have him court-marshaled for insubordination later.
-When other officers point out that Alva used him as a bait intentionally, he just shrugs and tells him that had the rookie obeyed his orders, he would still be alive--but if he disobeyed them and WON, he'd be made a Marshall someday.
+When other officers point out that Alva used him as a bait intentionally, he just shrugs and tells him that had the rookie obeyed his orders, he would still be alive—but if he disobeyed them and WON, he'd be made a Marshall someday.

 - You can do this in Mass Effect 2, if you stop the very young, very obviously inexperienced boy from signing up as a mercenary to fight Archangel.
 If you do, he'll eventually send you an email and thank you for saving his life.

-- Transformers Prime has Smokescreen, who was most excited to fight the 'cons when they attacked his station at Iacon.
+- Transformers Prime: Smokescreen, who was most excited to fight the 'cons when they attacked his station at Iacon.